FedericoGarciaGarcia/VirtualGens/README.md

 # Virtual Gens v0.1

-Sega Gensis "Gens KMod" emulator running inside Unity in a virtual room.
+Sega Gensis *Gens KMod* emulator running inside Unity in a virtual room.

-This project is an attempt at implementing Sega's "SEGA Genesis Classics" VR room.
+This project is an attempt at implementing Sega's *SEGA Genesis Classics*' VR room.

 ## Installation

 1. Download the "VirtualGens" folder and copy it into a Unity project folder.
-2. Import the prefab into the editor.
+2. Add the prefab "VirtualGens" to a scene.
-3. Build for Windows 32-bit; DLL was compiled in a 32-bit system.
+3. Build the Unity project for Windows 32-bit; the DLL was compiled in a 32-bit system.
 Mac and Linux are not supported.
-4. Place a Sega Genesis ROM in the root folder where the application executable is.
+4. Place a Sega Genesis ROM in the build folder, where the executable is.
 The ROM file should be named "rom.bin".

 ## Use

-Run "VirtualGens.exe".
+*VirtualGens* cannot be run on the Editor, only as an application.

 The application will start in fullscreen and the Sega Genesis ROM will be executed immediately.

-Controls:
+## Controls

 * **Esc**: close the application.
 * **Mouse**: look around.
 * **W**: move forwards.